hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 defining the conditions and the procedures to be respected by those who engage in the blocking, filtering or takedown of online material.
-In the absence of a specific or targeted legal framework, some countries rely on an existing ÒgeneralÓ legal framework that is not specific to the Internet to conduct what is limited blocking or takedown of unlawful online material.
+In the absence of a specific or targeted legal framework, some countries rely on an existing general legal framework that is not specific to the Internet to conduct what is limited blocking or takedown of unlawful online material.
 It relies on self-regulation by network operators or limited